 You don’t need to know about design or architecture to buy a custom home — that’s what your builder is for!

-plans, there are design-build firms that can handle the design element, too.
+If you want your custom builder to design the home, rather than first hiring an architect and then a builder to design what the architect’s plans, there are design-build firms that can handle the design element, too.
 That way, your home won’t be a jumble of styles.

 Now that you know a custom home is within reach, it’s time to find the right custom home builder.
 Search NewHomeSource for custom home builders in your area.